-Given the scale of its major maintenance program, JCCBI works in partnership with all employees to optimize its performance.
-A number of initiatives related to project-based management, asset management, risk management and standardized process management are underway and aim at continuing to optimize the organizational performance, in order to develop an increased capacity to achieve its strategic objectives.
+Given the scale of its major maintenance program, JCCBI works in partnership with all employees and managers to optimize its performance.
+The realization of several initiatives related to project-based management, asset management, risk management and standardized process management are ongoing to optimize organizational performance, and thus allow JCCBI to develop an increased capacity to achieve its strategic objectives.